 It’s more than just a lake.
 For eons, Great Slave has been at the heart of history, culture and recreation in the Northwest Territories.
 Here are just some of the reasons why Great Slave Lake is so great.

-This freshwater lake, located in the southern half of the Northwest Territories, is the 11th largest in the world and, after Great Bear, the biggest entirely within Canada.
+This freshwater lake, located in the southern half of the Northwest Territories, is the 11th largest in the world and, after Great Bear (also in the NWT), the biggest entirely within Canada.
 It measures in at 28,568 square kilometres, roughly the same size as Belgium.
 Great Slave is also North America’s deepest lake, reaching a maximum depth of more than 615 metres – deep enough to drown the CN Tower.

 Great Slave’s seemingly bottomless depths are swarming with Northern pike, Arctic grayling and trophy-sized trout, luring anglers from around the world.
 Every year some 5,000 trophy fishers come North, many bound for the Great Slave’s North Arm and East Arm.
 Because the lake is clean and cold, fish keep near the surface in summer – and the 24-hour daylight means an angler can stay as late as they like.
 Plus the lake is massive, meaning they can go for days or weeks without seeing another person.